The Standard Model effective field theory at work: Standard Model effective field theory

+Realizing that $\lambda_2 = 2 C_8 / \Lambda^4$ and using our previous result in Eq.~\eqref{eq:positivity-master-formula} we find $C_8 > 0$.
+Therefore, we find that the Wilson coefficient~$C_8$ must be positive based only on unitarity and analyticity.
+More details on this specific example can be found in \cite{Remmen:2019cyz}.

-A~more general class of constraints on the SMEFT coefficients is following from the general requirement of analyticity and unitarity of the $S$-matrix \cite{Adams:2006sv}.
-The corresponding bounds, which appear in the form of constraints on the sign of certain combinations of Wilson coefficients, are commonly known as positivity bounds.
-There has been a lot of progress on this front recently \cite{Remmen:2019cyz,Remmen:2020uze,Yamashita:2020gtt,Zhang:2018shp,Chala:2021wpj,Bellazzini:2020cot,Dvali:2012zc}, narrowing down the possible range of SMEFT coefficients, at both dimension six and eight.
+This type of bounds can also be exploited for more complicated theories, such as the SMEFT.
+Of course, in general the $\lambda_n$ depend on several different coefficients and we can thus only determine certain combinations of Wilson coefficients that must be positive.
+In fact, there has been a lot of progress on this front recently \cite{Remmen:2019cyz,Remmen:2020uze,Yamashita:2020gtt,Zhang:2018shp,Chala:2021wpj,Bellazzini:2020cot,Dvali:2012zc}, narrowing down the possible range of SMEFT coefficients, at both dimension six and eight.